 - Length: Bipolar CV input for controlling the Length parameter of each deck.
 The CV is added to the knob position.The input range is +/- 5V.

-- T: Bipolar CV input for controlling the Time parameter of each deck.
+- Time: Bipolar CV input for controlling the Time parameter of each deck.
 CV is added to the knob position.The input range is +/- 5V.

 - Erase: Clears the buffer of the corresponding deck by inputting a trigger or gate signal.